10-701-project/10-701_caltech101/ImageProcessing/README.md

-The file, feature.mat, contains three variables that describe all 3060 images in the dataset:
+The file, baseline-feature.mat, contains three variables that describe all 3060 images in the dataset:

 imageClass: classification.
 1 by 3060